kidap/swift-kitura-helloworld/README.md

 # 1. Prerequisites

 Install swift on your system, see [swift-install](https://github.com/IBM/swift-install).
+This tutorial is currently compatible with **Xcode 8.3.2 - Swift 3.1.1**

 # 2. Getting Started